Leganes survival bid dented by goalless draw at Eibar

 Eibar striker Kike spurned a glorious opportunity to break the deadlock in the 65th minute when he sent his header from close range sailing over the crossbar.

-Eibar are 15th with 36 points, four clear of the relegation zone, while Leganes remained second-bottom with 29 points, six poionts adrift of the safety zone.
+Eibar are 15th with 36 points, four clear of the relegation zone, while Leganes remained second-bottom with 29 points, six points adrift of the safety zone.

 Meanwhile, goals from Cucho Hernandez and Takefusa Kubo gave Mallorca a much-needed 2-0 home victory over mid-table Levante.